andrei-punko/cv/Newcomer introduction/Andrei Punko - Newcomer introduction.md

     - Travelling

-My hobbies in early years were reading, electronic device construction, programming and wood carving, but during last years I mostly prefer just programming.
+My hobbies in early years were reading, electronic device construction, programming and wood carving, but during last years I mostly prefer reading, programming, swimming.

-What about books: I prefer technical literature (related to my specialization) and philosophical books (written by Eastern Orthodox fathers).
+What about books:
+- I prefer technical literature (related to my specialization) and
+- Philosophical books (written by Eastern Orthodox fathers).

-To refresh consumed knowledge, I keep track of [book list](https://github.com/andrei-punko/books) I have read
+To organize consumed knowledge, I keep track of [book list](https://github.com/andrei-punko/books) I have read

 What about programming:
 - used Basic in childhood / early years (before 1998),
 - used Pascal / C for modeling in university (1998-2011),
 - used C for microcontrollers programming (2008-2011),